If You Have One Hour:

 If You Have Two Hours:

-After spending an hour at the visitor center watching the film and seeing the exhibits, walk or drive to the demonstration buildings of Block 14.
+After spending an hour at the visitor center seeing the exhibits, walk or drive to the demonstration buildings of Block 14.
 Spend your remaining time visiting the two reconstructed barracks, a reconstructed women's latrine, and a remodeled WWII era mess hall to learn about daily life at Manzanar.
 Inside the buildings you will find exhibits on topics like housing, food, camp management, the loyalty questionnaire, schools, and more.

 If You Have Half a Day: